DidierRLopes/harmoniq-insights/README.md

-# harmonicq-insights
+# harmoniq-insights

-Run `uvicorn main:app --port 5050`.
+Check this thread on X on how to access this data.

+If you want to run it locally you can do: `uvicorn main:app --port 5050` or run the Dockerfile.